 Caring, In Your Own Words: Call for Stories

-Why write for Caring: Human beings are natural story tellers and through story, we relate to each other.
-That is especially true if a story is written by someone we trust and respect, for example, a fellow member of AMDA – The Society for Post-Acute and Long-Term Care Medicine.
-As editors of Caring for the Ages, we often hear from the readers that opinions, news, and advice from their colleagues is what they value the most in our publication.
-If you want to make an impact on other PALTC clinicians and staff, share your knowledge on a national forum, and get professional recognition.
-Please consider lending your voice to Caring by submitting a story on a topic of your choice.
+Who writes for Caring: We’re always interested in hearing from professionals in post-acute and long-term care (PALTC) medicine.
+If you want to make an impact on other PALTC clinicians and staff, share your knowledge on a national forum, and get professional recognition, please consider lending your voice to Caring by submitting a story on a topic of your choice.
 All members of the interdisciplinary team are welcome to submit.

 - Length: 750 to 1,000 words

 - Style: Magazine style rather than a peer-reviewed article style

 - References: Please include key references.

 - ALL WRITERS MUST READ THIS IMPORTANT NOTE: When referring to other publications in your submission, please relay the information in your own words (as opposed to copying and pasting the text) and include a reference at the end of the sentence(s) in the format shown above.
 If verbatim reproduction of a fragment of another publication is needed, please place the reproduced text in quotations and reference the source.
 Improperly referencing and/or quoting other publications constitutes plagiarism.
 We use a plagiarism checker software on all submissions.
 Please visit this page (https://www.elsevier.com/editors/perk) for additional information on plagiarism and publishing ethics.

 - Book: (R.F.
 LeBlond et al., eds., DeGowin‘s Diagnostic Examination, 11th ed., McGraw-Hill, 2020)